 Properly Water Roses

 Roses love water.
-Water helps them grow and promotes large, long-lasting flowers with rich color and thick, sturdy petals.
-Water is the means by which the rose transports nutrients.
-Did you know that roses assimilate food either through their roots or leaves (foliar feeding)?
+The correct amount of water helps them grow and promotes large, long-lasting flowers with rich color and thick, sturdy petals.
+Water transports nutrients to the rose through both the roots and the leaves.

 - Avoid routinely wetting the foliage, especially when overcast.
 This can encourage and spread disease.

-- Once a week, on a sunny day, it is okay to spray your rose bush with water.
-A spray nozzle attached to the hose will provide enough force to clear the leaves of dust, dirt, spider mites, and other insects.
+- Once a week spray your rose bush with water if needed and only on a sunny day.
+A spray nozzle will provide enough force to clear the leaves of dust, dirt, spider mites, and other insects.

 Soil, temperature, and surrounding plants affect how much water a rose needs.
-In temperate climates, weekly watering is usually enough.
-Two inches of water a week (4 to 5 gallons) may be all that is needed.
+In temperate climates, weekly watering is usually enough and two inches of water per week (4 to 5 gallons) may be all that is needed.
 If the soil is sandy or the garden is hot, dry, or windy, more frequent watering may be necessary.
-Care needs to be taken in areas where the soil holds a lot of moisture, as too much water can promote root rot.
+If your soil holds a lot of moisture, be careful not to overwater as too much water can promote root rot.

-Invest in a water probe or just stick your finger into the soil to know when to water.
-If it comes out completely dry, you may need to step up your program.
-If it comes out muddy, there might be too much water or not enough drainage.
+Test the soil with your finger to know when to water.
+If your finger is completely dry, your plants need more water.
+If it is muddy, there might be too much water or not enough drainage.
 Another indicator of too much watering is yellowing leaves that are soft.
 Yellowing leaves that are dry and crispy can indicate insufficient watering.
-If the soil is moist, that will indicate that the watering is about right.
+If the soil is moist, that will indicate that the watering is just right.

 Use Mulch to Conserve Water